awsdocs/amazon-ec2-user-guide-windows/doc_source/instancedata-data-retrieval.md

 The command format is different, depending on whether you use IMDSv1 or IMDSv2\.
 By default, you can use both instance metadata services\.
 To require the use of IMDSv2, see [Configuring the instance metadata service](configuring-instance-metadata-service.md)\.

+**Note**
+The AWS SDKs use IMDSv2 calls by default\.
+If the IMDSv2 call receives no response, the SDK retries the call and, if still unsuccessful, uses IMDSv1\.
+This can result in a delay\.
+In a container environment, if the hop limit is 1, the IMDSv2 response does not return because going to the container is considered an additional network hop\.
+To avoid the process of falling back to IMDSv1 and the resultant delay, in a container environment we recommend that you set the hop limit to 2\.
+For more information, see [Configuring the instance metadata options](configuring-instance-metadata-service.md#configuring-instance-metadata-options)\.

 You can use PowerShell cmdlets to retrieve the URI\.
 For example, if you are running version 3\.0 or later of PowerShell, use the following cmdlet\.

 ------